What happens when you smoke and drive?

 If you have passengers in your car they will be subject to your second hand smoke.
 Even if you have the window open, quite a lot of smoke is blown into the back of the car.
 A study by

-Smoking while driving will be banned in the UK as of October 2015 in a move to help cut children’s exposure to secondhand cigarette smoke.
-The ban only extends to cars with passengers aged 0-17 years old and there are proposed fines of up to NZ$20,000 if it goes to court.
+Smoking while driving was banned in the UK as of October 2015 in a move to help cut children’s exposure to secondhand cigarette smoke.
+The ban only extends to cars with passengers aged 0-17 years old and there are steep fines if it goes to court.
 In the UK 300,000 children are admitted to doctors’ surgeries each year through exposure to secondhand smoke.

 Smoking has been illegal in cars in New South Wales with children aged under 16, with a A$250 fine; Queensland has a similar law with an A$200 fine.